 Originally developed to describe the growth of populations and autocatalytic chemical reactions, logit functions can be applied to analyse the stock turnover in different sectors of the energy system.
-Here, it uses the cost-competitiveness of
+Here, it uses the cost-competitiveness of technology options as an indicator for the pace of growth.

-- PPLDVj is the annual cost of a vehicle, including annualised investment and operation and maintenance costs as well as fuel use - Rp is the cost exponent that determines the rate at which a PLDV will enter the market - bi is the base year share or weight of PLDVi
+- PPLDVj is the annual cost of a vehicle, including annualised investment and operation and maintenance costs as well as fuel use - rp is the cost exponent that determines the rate at which a PLDV will enter the market - bi is the base year share or weight of PLDVi